makwaijun/personalwebpagev2/content/Poetry/Poetry12.md

 Waking at just the right time and place
 Focused on enjoying the moment
 Not tarrying or rushing
-Embracing rest and nestled in the wholeness of its sweetness
+Embracing rest and nestled in its sweetness.

-Fighting off the creeping pressure to REM
+Fighting off the creeping pressure to descend.
 But remember I don't.
-And I don't dream.
+And neither do I dream.
+Instead,
 I think thoughtfully
 But in a boozy clouded way
-I don't slumber.
+Not to slumber,
 But feel the texture of the bed.

+*Context: A short love letter to napping*